Square Dance is ...

 Afterwards there will be some welcoming speeches and handouts to the dancers. ... and of course, the customary fun dance that we put the new dancers through.

-Ours is a multi-level club (B/MS, Plus, A1/A2) with the levels meeting on different nights.
-However, members from all levels will join us on the celebration night.
+The initial club was a multi-level club (B/MS, Plus, A1/A2) with the levels meeting on different nights.
+However, members from all levels joined us on the celebration night.

-We'll use all the above framework but the readings will come from different levels in the club ...
+We'll used the above framework but the readings will come from different levels in the club ...

 - one reading by the B/MS coordinators